 Building the first half of the bridge

-Once the structure is built, all four lanes of traffic will be moved onto the new southern side of the bridge and we will begin work on the north side.
-The level crossing will be gone by the end of 2017, and the whole project will be completed by late 2018.
+Once this half of the structure is completed, all four lanes of traffic will be moved onto the new southern side of the bridge and we will begin work on the north side.
+The level crossing will be removed over summer 2017/18 and the whole project will be completed by late 2018.

 Watch our animation below to see how the road bridge will be built.